raymond-w-ko/dot/.vim/plugged/vim-tmux-focus-events/README.md

 `FocusGained` and `FocusLost` autocommand events are not working in terminal vim.
 This plugin restores them when using vim inside Tmux.

+Note: this plugin is not required for neovim.

 Here's where that matters:

 - [vim-fugitive](https://github.com/tpope/vim-fugitive) plugin uses